 - If your employer has any past violations

-When you file a report with OSHA, you are not required to be present during the inspection.
-However, you can participate in the inspection if you desire.
-Your participation can be helpful to inspectors as you can help show them the specific violations that you noticed and give them background on any action that has been taken in connection with the violations.
+Your participation can be helpful to inspectors as you can help show them the specific violations that you noticed and give them background on any action that someone took in connection with the violations.

 If your employer fires you or takes any other retaliatory action against you for filing an OSHA complaint, you should contact an experienced employment attorney as soon as possible.